WinWSPR, a brand-new WSPR Analysis software for Windows

-Soon an new dedicated software packge will be available on this website allowing Ham Radio operators to investigate the WSPR spots they generate worldwide when they are transmitting a WSPR signal from their station.
-WSPR ( Weak Signal Propagation Reporter ) is a perfect method to monitor propagation and in particular the propagation of RF signals from your QTH.
+Soon a new dedicated software package will be available on this website allowing Ham Radio operators to analyze the WSPR spots they generate worldwide when they are transmitting a WSPR signal from their station.
+WSPR (Weak Signal Propagation Reporter) is a perfect method to monitor propagation and in particular the propagation of RF signals from your QTH.

-The WSPR reporter database can deliver long lists of data in csv or excel format, but looking at these lists with a screen full of numers does not give you a clear picture of the status of the current propagation.
-The best way to have a look at the data showing the results of you station of in comparision with a nearby collegue ham radio operator is graphis.
+The WSPR reporter database can deliver long lists of data in CSV or Excel format, but looking at these lists with a screen full of numbers does not give you a clear picture of the status of the current propagation.
+The best way to look at the data showing the results of your station compared with a nearby ham radio operator is graphics.

 At present, and these will be the initial available analysis modes, you can work with the software as follows: